cmitsakopoulos/Paris-Saclay_Notes/Multivariate_Statistics/Course_R.md

 Why is this useful?
 : Using this function you will receive multiple scatter plots attempting to **represent possible "pairwise" correlation between two variables**: if not, you just observe the *distribution of the data points of each variable* on their own.

+Homoscedasticity
+: When x and y values demonstrate ==similar levels of variance==: If **standard deviation is constant** as values increase.

+Heteroscedasticity
+: When x and y demonstrate ==heterogeneity in levels of variance==: if **standard deviation is not constant** as values increase.

 ### Generating histograms